 In this post

 This is the story of how I broke my leg one day before our one-way flight to Bangkok to start our new life of traveling continuously.
 I will tell you how it happened and how to travel with a broken leg.
+My honest experience and the best advice I can give!

 – If you want to leave out the broken leg story, head right to tips, click here!